 Before and after your workouts, you should stretch your whole body.
 Stretching helps prevent common hiking injuries by bringing blood flow to the muscles and warms them up to prevent a strain or tear.

-Stretching increases your flexibility and improves your posture.
+Stretching increases your flexibility and improves your postures.

 While on the trek, you will be walking 5-7 hours per day on the trail, which may have long ascents or stepped paths.
 For this, you need to train your leg muscles as stronger legs support your backpack’s load and help you walk longer.